Last update: August 5, 2020

 - To communicate exam results, pending expiration dates or other information regarding your certificate, certification or similar status.

-- To provide information or other materials relating to an event you are currently or previously registered for, including information regarding speakers, sponsors, or other attendees.
+- To provide information or other materials relating to an event you are currently or previously registered for, including information regarding speakers, exhibitors, sponsors, or other attendees.

 - To enable additional features on our Services and to provide you with a personalized service.